 Use labels and adgroup naming for easier reporting, so you can know offhand what’s in each tier.

-However, note that this approach may not work well for retailers or items that have strong seasonal performance.
-It would force these companies to constantly retool their campaigns throughout the year.
+- Retailers or items that have strong seasonal performance.
+If your business or its offerings are highly seasonal, this approach would force you to constantly retool campaigns throughout the year.

 Split Campaigns Based on Location or User Lists

-Same as above, but instead of looking at products, you look at high-performing segments.
+This approach is similar to a performance/priority split, but — instead of looking at products — you look at high-performing segments.

 This approach helps you optimize your messaging to appeal to specific audiences.
 Many marketers find greater success by breaking apart purchasing groups according to similar traits.
 They then approach them each with unique messaging.

-Split Campaigns Based on Keyword Intent, With an Eye on Profit Margin
+Split Campaigns Based on Search and Keyword Intent

 In this case, the retailer will want to take a few different approaches based on keyword intent.
 Each approach corresponds to a different AdWord campaign category.
 Here’s an example: